Visit a Museum

 The Ancient Greeks provides information about Greek Hoplites as well as showing reenactors armed as hoplites.

-Greek swords and swordmanship gives a comprehensive overview of this often neglected aspect of Greek warfare.
+A Short Guide to Greek Short swords gives a comprehensive overview of this often neglected aspect of Greek warfare.

 Greek Helmets offers an excellent overview of the topic.